 4. Do I thoroughly understand my audience?

-Facebook Ads offers some of the most advanced audience targeting tools in marketing.
+Facebook Ads offers some of the most advanced audience targeting tools in digital marketing.
 These tools, if used correctly, have the power to help you achieve your goals at the right price point.

 But these tools are only as smart as their users.
-If you’re not extremely confident in exactly who you’re trying to reach, you’ll probably spend more money to accomplish little.
+If you’re not extremely confident in who you’re trying to reach, you’ll probably spend more money to accomplish little.

 Before you start running Facebook Ads, you should have rich, detailed audience data.
 This means going beyond broad descriptors like “ecologically focused” and “millennial.”
 Audience data for advertising should dig deeper into what really makes your audience tick.